githubteacher/github-slideshow/_posts/0000-01-02-gitteacher.md

 title: "Welcome to Githubteacher's Slide!"
 ---

-This is his awesome slide
+This is really not that great a slide
 Use the left arrow to go back!